PACE solar loans are loans that are paid back through an additional payment on your property taxes and are sponsored by your city or state.

 Unless your credit is relatively low, we don’t think so.

 That’s because of the high-interest rates on PACE loans compared to other solar financing options.
-PACE loans can be almost twice the interest rate of a regular solar loan.
+Interest rates on PACE loans can be almost twice as high as traditional solar loans.
 If you prefer a loan secured on the house instead of on your credit, we recommend considering the much lower rates that come with home equity loans for solar.

 PACE rates will vary depending on your municipality and home value, but they are based on the value of your property, as opposed to your credit rating, which determines your rates for traditional loans.